Stacked coins red background

 Fund transaction costs

-The MiFID II and PRIIPS regulations have been in force for some time now, having come into effect in January 2018.
-A key part of these rules relates to transparency in costs and charges disclosure, and a particular requirement of this was for asset management firms to disclose transaction costs.
+The Market in Financial Instruments Directive (MiFID II) and Packaged Retail and Insurance-based Investment Products (PRIIPS) regulations have been in force for some time now, having come into effect in January 2018.
+A key purpose of their introduction was to improve transparency in relation to costs and charges across investment products through additional disclosure requirements.
+Specifically, asset management firms are required to disclose transaction costs incurred in the management of investors’ capital within their products.

-The additional disclosure is designed to help investors make informed choices, but the presentation and comparison of transaction costs continue to cause some confusion even two years on.
+This additional disclosure is designed to help investors make informed choices.
 In this article, we will look at an overview of how these costs are calculated and what they mean for fund investors.

 What are transaction costs?